qitianshi/tyros/Lesson X/README.md

 We wish you luck on your journey, in the hopes that some day you'll join us in this community of coders, developers, tinkerers, artists, and problem-solvers.

-Until we meet again.

-With ❤️ — Tianshi, En Hao, Souw Chuan, Brian, and Zenwei.
+Until we meet again, with ❤️ — Tianshi, En Hao, Souw Chuan, Brian, and Zenwei.

 ---